-As the 2020 lockdown became a global strategy to control COVID-19 pandemic, its social distancing measures triggered a massive reliance on online and cyberspace alternatives, and switched the world to the digital economy.
+As the 2020 global lockdown became a universal strategy to control the COVID-19 pandemic, social distancing triggered a massive reliance on online and cyberspace alternatives and switched the world to the digital economy.
 Despite their effectiveness for remote work and online interactions, cyberspace alternatives ignited several Cybersecurity challenges.
 Malicious hackers capitalized on global anxiety and launched cyberattacks against unsuspecting victims.
-Internet fraudsters exploited human and system vulnerabilities and impacted data integrity, privacy and digital behaviour.
+Internet fraudsters exploited human and system vulnerabilities and impacted data integrity, privacy, and digital behaviour.

 Cybersecurity in the COVID-19 Pandemic demystifies Cybersecurity concepts using real-world cybercrime incidents from the pandemic to illustrate how threat actors perpetrated computer fraud against valuable information assets particularly healthcare, financial, commercial, travel, academic, and social networking data.
-The book simplifies the socio-technical aspects of Cybersecurity, and draws valuable lessons from the impacts COVID-19 cyberattacks exerted on computer networks, online portals, and databases.
-The book also predicts the fusion of Cybersecurity in Artificial Intelligence and Big Data Analytics, the two emerging domains that will potentially dominate and redefine post pandemic Cybersecurity research and innovations between 2021 and 2025.
+The book simplifies the socio-technical aspects of Cybersecurity and draws valuable lessons from the impacts COVID-19 cyberattacks exerted on computer networks, online portals, and databases.
+The book also predicts the fusion of Cybersecurity into Artificial Intelligence and Big Data Analytics, the two emerging domains that will potentially dominate and redefine post-pandemic Cybersecurity research and innovations between 2021 and 2025.

 Table of Contents

 1. COVID-19 Pandemic, the Game Changer

 6. Cyberattack Mitigations During the Pandemic